wing5wong/artisan-whs-static/source/_events/Interim Reports issued.blade.md

 ---
 **Interim Report**

-Interim Reports will be e-mailed to parents with email addresses and posted to parents without email addresses.
+A report will be e-mailed to parents with email addresses and posted to parents without email addresses.

 It will contain information related to the Student Achievement Conferences.